Make someones day and send flowers by post.

 Make A Flower Press

 Another “saw” project is a flower press.
 Using wood one-quarter to one-half inch thick, cut two squares or rectangles, anywhere from 6 to 12 inches on a side.
 Corners can be angled for a better appearance.
 Sand cut edges, then shellac, stencil, or paint as desired.
-The boards are held together with bolt and wing nut on each corner.
-Inside, place cardboard and white paper layers, cut to the same shape and size.
+The boards are held together with a bolt and wing nut on each corner.
+Inside, place cardboard and white paper layers cut to the same shape and size.

 Make Plant Markers

-Simple And Quick Gifts
+Simple And Quick Holiday Gifts

-This article originally appeared on Perrys Perennials
+This article originally appeared on Perrys Perennials.

 1. What a lovely idea in addition if you give a hand made present to your relatives that will show them your love and care.